 The EU Industrial R&D Investment Scoreboard

-The EU Industrial R&D Investment Scoreboard provides economic and financial data and analysis of the top corporate R&D investors from the EU and from abroad.
+EU Industrial R&D Investment Scoreboard provides economic and financial data and analysis of the top corporate R&D investors from the EU and from abroad.
 It is published annually since 2004.
+Check out our infographic for the R&D Scoreboard 2016

 The EU surveys on R&D Investment Business Trends